Adam Adamant Lives!: Filming

 Gerald Harper chose to wear false eyebrows when playing the title role, based on those of his make-up artist.
 He also wore a wig.
 Harper was shortsighted and wore glasses, which he removed as soon as filming was ready to start.
 When the series ended, the make-up woman sewed his fake eyebrows onto a sampler, with "Here lie the Eyebrows of Adam Adamant, 1966–1967" underneath, which was framed and given to Harper as a memento.
 He also kept his chararcter's swordstick, and both remain on his wall at home to this day.

 Cancellation

-Television critic Paul Stump opines in the BBC Four documentary The Cult of Adam Adamant! that the programme ended because the contemporaneously-airing The Avengers was a "sexier, slicker, better-funded" version of the same concept.
+Television critic Paul Stump opines in the BBC Four documentary The Cult of Adam Adamant! that the programme ended because the contemporaneously airing The Avengers was a "sexier, slicker, better-funded" version of the same concept.

 Gerald Harper went on to appear in Yorkshire Television's Gazette and its sequel Hadleigh.

 Episodes

-The untransmitted pilot episode, "Adam Adamant Lives", no longer exists in the BBC Archives, and is believed to be lost.
+The untransmitted pilot episode, "Adam Adamant Lives", no longer exists in the BBC Archives.
 All of series one, with the exception of "Ticket to Terror", is held by the BBC.
 Series two has not fared so well, with only "Black Echo" and "A Sinister Sort of Service" remaining in existence.